Multimodal Graph Network Modeling for Human-Object Interaction Detection with PDE Graph Diffusion: Experiments

-\paragraph{Implementation Details} For HICO-DET and V-COCO datasets, we use the fine-tuned DETR and $\mathcal{H}$-DETR \cite{Jia2022DETRsWH} weights provided by Zhang et al. \cite{zhang2023pvic}.
+\paragraph{Implementation Details} For HICO-DET and V-COCO datasets, following~\cite{zhang2023pvic, 11092421}, we use the fine-tuned DETR and $\mathcal{H}$-DETR~\cite{Jia2022DETRsWH} models as the object detector.
 During training, following the commonly used training paradigm of two-stage methods, the weights of the object detector are frozen, while only the interaction predictor is trained.
-Meanwhile, the focal loss \cite{Lin2017FocalLF} is employed as the loss function.
-Following \cite{ting2023hoi}, we also incorporate the adapter into the CLIP module.
-The model is optimized using the AdamW optimizer with an initial learning rate of $10^{-4}$.
-All models are trained for 30 epochs on 4 NVIDIA A100 GPUs, using a total batch size of 32.
-Unless otherwise specified, all other hyperparameters adhere to the settings established in \cite{zhang2023pvic, ting2023hoi}.
+Meanwhile, following~\cite{ting2023hoi, lei2025hola}, we employ the CLIP ViT-B/16 and ViT-L/14@336px models for our method, and all the parameters of them are frozen, except for the adapter layer.
+We also apply data augmentation techniques from previous works~\cite{ting2023hoi, zhang2023pvic}, including random cropping, resizing, and color jittering.
+The parameters $\tau$ and $\gamma$ are initialized as 0.1 and constrained between 0 and 1.
+We empirically set the timesteps $T=2$.
+The model is optimized using the AdamW optimizer with an initial learning rate of $10^{-4}$ and drops the learning rate by a factor of 5 at the 20th epoch.
+All models are trained for 30 epochs on 2 NVIDIA A100 GPUs, using a batch size of 16.